zjrball/DataGenius/README.md

 This project was built using an **AI-First Workflow**.

-* **Role of AI:** I utilized Google Gemini as a "Pair Programmer" to generate the initial Streamlit boilerplate, debug Python errors, and draft the regex patterns for data validation.
+* **Role of AI:** I utilized Google Gemini & Github Copilot as "Pair Programmers" to generate the initial Streamlit boilerplate, debug Python errors, and draft the regex patterns for data validation.
 * **Role of Human:** I designed the application architecture, engineered the specific prompts to ensure data quality, verified the code for security (API key handling), and managed the deployment pipeline.
 * **Goal:** To demonstrate how AI tools can accelerate the development of internal tools for Data Analysis teams.